HomeGuidesChangelog

 dependencies {

-compile "io.github.resilience4j:resilience4j-spring-boot2:${resilience4jVersion}"
+implementation "io.github.resilience4j:resilience4j-spring-boot2:${resilience4jVersion}"

-// compile "io.github.resilience4j:resilience4j-spring-boot3:${resilience4jVersion}"
+// implementation "io.github.resilience4j:resilience4j-spring-boot3:${resilience4jVersion}"

 }